mlewand/ckeditor-plugin-openlink/README.md

 The **Open Link** is a very simple plugin, extending context menu with a possibility to open link in a new tab.

 * extending context menu with a possibility to open link in a new tab,
-* allwoing you to open link with a ctrl/cmd click,
+* allowing you to open link with a ctrl/cmd click,

 It also integrates with linked [image2](http://ckeditor.com/addon/image2) widgets.